 11.11.1 CONSULTANT shall provide and shall require all of its sub- consultants and sub-contractors to provide, pay for, and maintain in force at all times during the term of the Agreement, such insurance, including Commercial General Liability Insurance, Business Automobile Liability Insurance, Workers’ Compensation Insurance, Employer’s Liability Insurance, and Professional Liability Insurance, as stated below.
 Such policy or policies shall be issued by companies authorized to transact business and issue insurance policies in the State of Florida and having agents upon whom service of process may be made in the State of Florida.

-The Commercial General Liability insurance policy shall name the City of Fort Lauderdale, a Florida municipality, as additional insured.
+The Commercial General Liability insurance policy shall name the City of Fort Lauderdale, a Florida municipality, as additional insured on all policies except the workers compensation and the professional liability.
 BINDERS ARE UNACCEPTABLE.
 The insurance coverage required shall include those classifications, as listed in standard liability insurance manuals, which most nearly reflect the operations of the CONSULTANT.
 Any exclusions or provisions in the insurance maintained by the CONSULTANT that precludes coverage for the work contemplated in this Agreement shall be deemed unacceptable, and shall be considered a breach of contract.

 The CONSULTANT shall provide the CITY an original Certificate of Insurance for policies required by Article 11.
-All certificates shall state that the CITY shall be given thirty (30) days’ notice prior to expiration or cancellation of the policy.
+All certificates shall state that the CITY shall be given thirty (30) days’ notice prior to expiration or cancellation of the policy, except 10 days notice for non payment of premium.
 The insurance provided shall be endorsed or amended to comply with this notice requirement.
 In the event that the insurer is unable to accommodate, it shall be the responsibility of the CONSULTANT to provide the proper notice.
-Such notification will be in writing by registered mail, return receipt requested and addressed to the Finance Department.
 Such policies shall: (1) name the insurance company or companies affording coverage acceptable to the CITY, (2) state the effective and expiration dates of the policies, (3) include special endorsements where necessary.
 Such policies provided under Article 11 shall not be affected by any other policy of insurance, which the CITY may carry in its own name.

 CONSULTANT shall as a condition precedent of this Agreement, furnish to the City of Fort Lauderdale, c/o Project Manager, 100 N. Andrews Avenue, Fort Lauderdale, FL 33301, Certificate(s) of Insurance upon execution of this Agreement, which indicate that insurance coverage has been obtained which meets the requirements as outlined below: